-We provide access to an unrivalled range of titles both locally and around the country, bringing new cinema experiences to audiences all over Ireland.
+We provide access to an unrivalled range of titles both locally in our cinemas and around the country through our online streaming library IFI@Home, bringing new cinema experiences to audiences all over Ireland.
 Through a number of strands and initiatives, the IFI engages with a wide-ranging audience from the mainstream to the visual arts, classics, seasons and evening courses.

 Our IFI Schools programme engages with young people at primary and secondary school level, introducing them to the world of cinema with a lively year-round series of screenings and events.
-It’s an ideal way to introduce younger people to the diversity on offer at the IFI, and to encourage in them a life-long passion for film.
+We have launched a schools platform IFI@Schools in order to offer greater access to a range of cinema and film based learning.
+It’s an ideal way to introduce younger people to the diversity of cultural cinema and how it can support their learning, and to encourage in them a life-long passion for film.

 The IFI Irish Film Archive contains climate-controlled vaults which houses its significant film collection, numbering some 30,000 cans of film, and an extensive photograph and stills archive.
 Films from the archive have recently been made available to view worldwide via our online platform, ifiplayer.ie.

 The Irish Film Institute: The Home of Film in Ireland.